valeman/Deep-Learning-NanoDegree--Udacity-/README.md

 5. Sentiment Analysis IMDB Recurrent Neural Net - Here I used recurrent neural networks to train a model to classify IMDB reviews as positive or negative

+6. Intro to TensorFlow - In this, I have used TensorFlow to normalize, train and predict on the non-MNIST data.

 For any suggestions, please write to soutikc@uw.edu